 Qualifies for 2 CPD Hours, all of which qualifies for Ethics

-Once again, to make sure this program is practical and well-informed, we will be joined in this conversation by a crew of folks “in the trenches”—not only those who have been doing the hard work of seeking exoneration for the innocent, but also some of the grateful clients who have benefited from that work.
+To make sure this program is practical and well-informed, we will be joined in this conversation by folks “in the trenches”—not only those who have been doing the work, but also some of the grateful clients who have benefited from it.